 The keyword there is anticipatory for phobias like fear of flying.

 Remember that there is self-fulfilling anticipation of panic response for flight anxiety.

 Reducing this anticipatory response can short circuit the panic response.

 Physiological results showed reduced anxiety responses to the public speaking but the self-reported effects were even more impressive:

-The SSPS-N scores evidenced significant increases during the testing of placebo group that was almost abolished in the CBD group
+The SSPS-N scores evidenced significant increases during the testing of the placebo group that was almost abolished in the CBD group

 SSPS-N is a Negative Self Statement test.

-Furthermore, the people with social anxiety disorder showed reduced anxiety and were in line with the control group after CBD.
+Furthermore, people with social anxiety disorder showed reduced anxiety and were in line with the control group after CBD.